 For more information, see:

-Their employer has employed them for 12 months.
+1. Their employer has employed them for 12 months.

-Their employer has given them regular hours for the last 6 months.
+2. Their employer has given them regular hours for the last 6 months.

-Their conversion from casual to permanent employment would not cause significant disruption.
+3. Converting casual to permanent employment would not cause significant disruption.

 For more information on the right to be converted to permanent and what are reasonable grounds for your employer to refuse, please see:

-International students are entitled to all the same working conditions as resident workers; except that they are subject to a 48-hour working cap per fortnight (when classes are in session).
-Otherwise, conditions such as minimum pay entitlements, protections, and rights are precisely the same between international students and residents.
+• International students are entitled to the same working conditions as resident workers; except that their visa may restrict their work to 48 hours per fortnight (when classes are in session).

-Generally lower tax rates than foreign residents,
+• Generally lower tax rates than foreign residents

-And a tax-free threshold of $18,200.
+• And a tax-free threshold of $18,200.

 For more information, please see: